Search

 Chicken Thighs with Dried Apricots- Instant Pot

 I am always grateful to culinary friends who gift me with their cookbooks like Kristy Bernardo, creator of The Wicked Noodle food blog and author of Weeknight Cooking with my Instant Pot.
 Like Kristy mentioned her cookbook is a “game changer”.
-I keep going back to it for easy recipes with my new kitchen appliance the Instant Pot, a multi pressure cooker that can cook, sauté, steam, bake, boil, stew, make yogurt and cook anything you want in under an hour, most times.
+I keep going back to it for easy recipes with kitchen appliance the Instant Pot, a multi pressure cooker that can cook, sauté, steam, bake, boil, stew, make yogurt and cook anything you want in under an hour, most times.
 I made a quick inventory of what I had in my kitchen.
 The pack of dried apricots stood out from my counter.
 I had been trying to decide what to do with them.
 Kristy’s recipe for Moroccan Chicken Thighs in her cookbook inspired me.
 There was nothing to it.
 All I did was a quick browning of the chicken, then I added all the rest of the ingredients and let my Instant Pot do the work for me.

 Chicken Thighs with Dried Apricots - Instant Pot